Find out more

 You are here:

-AMAL supports women's transformative leadership in changing times in the Middle East and North Africa.
+AMAL supporting women's transformative leadership in changing times in the Middle East and North Africa.

-The programme is running for three-years (2012-2015), implemented by Oxfam and funded by the Swedish International Development Cooperation Agency (SIDA), it has an estimated 43,210 direct beneficiaries and 132,000 indirect beneficiaries.
+The programme ran from 2012-2015, implemented by Oxfam and funded by the Swedish International Development Cooperation Agency (Sida).
+There were an estimated 43,210 direct beneficiaries and 132,000 indirect beneficiaries.